Now live: Marriott Bonvoy makes it easier to earn elite status and redeem points in 2021

 But that’s not all.

-In February, Marriott Bonvoy will launch a new global promotion that will allow all members, including those who don’t currently have elite status, to fast-track extra elite-night credits.
+Later this month, Marriott Bonvoy will launch a new global promotion that will allow all members, including those who don’t currently have elite status, to fast-track extra elite-night credits.
 Members who register for the promotion will earn double the number of points and elite night credits for all stays of two nights or more.
-The promotion will run from 16 February through 27 April 2021.
+The promotion will run from 16 February through 27 April 2021, but registration is now open.

 You may also be able to earn status even faster if you’re a cardmember of the Marriott Bonvoy American Express Card.
 That’s because one of the perks of the card is 15 elite night credits.

-The real sweet spot in the Bonvoy program is Platinum Elite status, with benefits like a guaranteed 4 p.m. checkout and free breakfast at many brands.
-This status normally requires 50 nights, but you can get it for as little as 18 nights this year by taking advantage of Marriott’s global promotion and having a cobranded card.
+The real sweet spot in the Bonvoy programme is Platinum Elite status, with benefits like a guaranteed 4 p.m. checkout and free breakfast at many brands.
+This status normally requires 50 nights, but you can get it for as little as 18 nights this year by taking advantage of Marriott’s global promotion and having a cobranded card — or just 10 nights if you have both a personal and business version.

-In addition to fast-tracking elite status, the bonus elite night credits for these promotions will help you earn your annual choice benefits faster.
-These are normally earned after reaching 50 and 75 elite nights in a calendar year and include options like being able to gift status and Suite Night Awards.
+Besides fast-tracking elite status, the bonus elite night credits for these promotions will help you earn your annual choice benefits faster.
+These are normally earned after reaching 50 and 75 elite nights in a calendar year and include options like status gifting and Suite Night Awards.

 Finally, these nights will also count toward Marriott Bonvoy lifetime elite status.
 And if they push you to Gold or above, that’ll also count as another year of elite status in satisfying the lifetime qualification requirements.